Table of Contents

 New Definition II: Runtime Optional Pointer-Size

-The runtime optional pointer-size has exactly the same definition as runtime pointer-size (Definition 216) with the value of 2⁶⁴-1 representing a non-existing value (an absent value).
+The Runtime optional pointer-size has exactly the same definition as Runtime pointer-size (Definition 216) with the value of 2⁶⁴-1 representing a non-existing value (an absent value).

 Changes to host functions